As consumer tech advances, many customers now expect businesses to communicate with them in a user-oriented, tech-forward way.

 - How to Get Started With Conversational Commerce

 Why not give AI-driven conversational commerce a try with our new chatbot, Hartley!
-Available via the Yell for Business app, Hartley automatically responds to new messages received through your Yell listing from Apple devices.
-Our AI will ask basic questions about the customer’s enquiry before passing things over to you and your team.
-Hartley can also be configured to answer commonly asked questions and gives an instant response to prospects when their buying intent is highest.
+Hartley automatically responds to new messages received via your Yell listing and other online locations.
+They will ask basic questions about the customer’s enquiry before passing details onto you via the free Yell for Business app.
+Hartley can also be configured to answer commonly asked questions and gives an instant response to customers and prospects when their buying intent is highest.

 Download the Yell for Business app from the App Store or Google Play and get started today!